hei411/hei411.github.io/docs/projects/primality_testing.markdown

 ## Results

 The report was submitted to the Scientific Commuttee of Hang Lung Mathematics Award.
-Though I was not able to win any of the grand prizes, I was awarded a certificate for the academic standard in the submitted research report.
+Though I was not able to win any of the grand prizes, I was awarded a certificate for the academic standard achieved by the submitted research report.